agiledev-students-spring-2023/git-workflow-practice-joshforlenza/README.md

 ### A comment from Harry
 I think the message from ChatGPT that it will never be a full replacement, but rather a tool to assist software engineers is accurate.
 I am afraid that the demand from employers to use chatGPT will outpace it's usefulness to developers.

+### Comment from Rohan Khanderia (rk3904)
+I find it really interesting the way that ChatGPT can solve the same kinds of problems that developers are asked in interview, but I think the interview process is much different from the actual work that developes have to do.
+Due to this, the article mentions how ChatGPT won't be able to replace engineers and I agree with it.
+I feel like it can be a great help, but not an entire replacement.